-A new release of RDA Toolkit was published on May 14, 2013.
+A new release of RDA Toolkit was published on February 11, 2014.
 When there is a new release for RDA Toolkit, it is made on the second Tuesday of the month.
 Releases typically contain updates to content and metadata, enhancements to RDA Toolkit functionality, and fixes to existing bugs.
 You can subscribe to our RSS development feed to get notification of releases.

-The details of the May release follow.
+The details of the February release follow.